-A senior Israeli officer says that Hezbollah will fire up to 2,500 rockets a day in a future war.
-Hamas is expected to fire hundreds more, as it did in the recent Gaza conflict.
+Israeli defense officials estimate that Hezbollah will fire thousands of rockets and missiles a day in a future war.
+Hamas is expected to fire hundreds more, at least.
 Iranian missiles and drones have also been deployed in Syria, Iraq and Yemen.

-How will Israel cope with a massive assault of over 3,000 missiles a day over an extended period?
+How will Israel cope with a massive missile assault over an extended period?
 The model used to intercept rockets in Gaza is clearly unfit for an all-out war.
 But during a broad regional conflict, the IDF will adopt an entirely different game plan of defensive and offensive moves.

 The Israeli plan consists of three steps.
 First, Iron Dome batteries and other air defenses will be shifted to mostly defend strategic sites such as Air Force bases and critical infrastructure.
 Israel will also shut down its seaports for several days to deprive enemy forces of key targets, the outgoing Navy chief revealed.

 The modified deployment will ensure that the army and crucial services will continue to function to enable the war effort.
 However, many residential areas will largely remain without protection.